AxisCommunications/go-dpop/README.md

 // Hash the token with base64 and SHA256
 // Get the access token JWT (introspect if needed)
-// Parse the access token JWT and verify the its signature
+// Parse the access token JWT and verify the signature

 err = proof.Validate(accessTokenHash, accessTokenJWT)
 // Check the error type to determine response